 Do take care

 This is something I intend to do after reading the book The MS Solution by Kathryn R. Simpson.I've been reading more about thryoid issues lately and I do think it wouldn't hurt to ask your GP about it again.

-Growth hormone production is highest at puberty and declines progressively after age 21.
+I prefer to believe the research reported inGrowth hormone production is highest at puberty and declines progressively after age 21.
 Made in your pituitary, it stimulates bone and organ growth.
 It causes increased production and release of a substance called insulin-like growth factor 1 (IGF-1), which travels to target tissues such as bones, organs, and muscles to trigger growth and repair.
 It has also been shown to promote growth of myelin and nerves.

-the recent Winter 08-09 issue of Momentum, publication of the NMSS (I am generally skeptical of this group and its projects), which addressed this idea with the following:
+It's another one of those areas that deserves more examination!the recent Winter 08-09 issue of Momentum, publication of the NMSS (I am generally skeptical of this group and its projects), which addressed this idea with the following: